-22.1 Effective as of September 1, 1973, and retroactive thereto, full-time faculty who were employed in the 1972-73 academic year shall receive an increase in salary for the 1973-74 academic year of \$290.00 plus 4% of their 1972-73 salary.
-Part-time faculty members shall receive above their 1972-73 salary a prorata increase effective as of and retroactive to September 1, 1973, based on fulltime increases as set forth above.
-Any faculty member who has received a promotion effective for the academic year 1973-74 shall receive as salary for the 1973-74 academic year the higher of either the minimum for his or her new rank or the salary received for the academic year 1972-73, plus the additions set forth above.
+employed in the 1979-80 academic year and are still employed in the 1980-81 academic year shall receive an increase in salary for the 1980-81 academic year of five percent (5%) plus four hundred dollars (\$400.00).
+Part-time faculty members who were employed in the 1979-80 academic year and are still employed in the 1980-81 academic year shall receive a prorata increase in their academic year salary based on the full-time increase as set forth above.
+Any faculty member who has received a promotion effective for the academic year 1980-81 shall receive as salary for the 1980-81 academic year the higher of either the minimum for his or her new rank or the salary received for the academic year 1979-80 plus the additions set forth above.